vmonteco/osis/_posts/2016-06-01-score-encoding.markdown

    back into OSIS to register the scores.
 3. _paper encoding_: the application generates an A4 printable PDF file for
    each course and the teacher fills in the scores and send the paper form to the faculty.
-The faculty staff get busy encoding scores from paper to OSIS.
+The faculty staff gets busy encoding scores from paper to OSIS.

 <img src="{{ site.url }}/assets/posts/online_encoding.png">